Skip to main content

 FocusAutomation, optimizing the quickest path of completion between tasksApproval, ensuring tasks are completed to move projects closer to completionData is the backbone of both to improve and tighten the focus of each

-StrategyTactical, break down tasks and quickest path to accomplish all tasks in a sequenceProcess mapping, defines what it will take to complete a projectHaving project managers at every step is critical to both strategies
+StrategyTactical, breaks down tasks and quickest path to accomplish all tasks in a sequenceProcess mapping, defines what it will take to complete a projectHaving project managers at every step is critical to both strategies

 TemplatesDependent, workflows only function with well-defined templatesIndependent, processes can function without templates in order to complete projectsWith or without templates, automation, or strategy both workflows and processes are required for profitable businesses